ember-learn/super-rentals-tutorial/README.md

   If used in conjunction with the `expect` option, it will fail the step if the checks are not completed before the deadline.

+* `captureCommand=false`

+  Omit the command used to start the server from the the resulting code block.

 * `captureOutput=false`

-  Run the command, but omit the output from the command(s) in the resulting code block.
+  Omit the output of the command used to start the server from the resulting code block.

 ### `run:server:stop`